Biamanga National Park: Description

 The park covers 13,617 ha.
 It is seen by the traditional owners as "part of a single cultural landscape" with the Gulaga National Park.

 Flora and fauna

-There are monkey gums and ribbon gum along the creeks, and the park is home to chef's cap correa, an endangered species.
+There are monkey gums and ribbon gums along the creeks, and the park is home to Chef's Cap Correa, an endangered species.

 The park forms part of the Ulladulla to Merimbula Important Bird Area, identified as such by BirdLife International because of its importance for swift parrots.
 Azure kingfishers and superb fairywrens abound in the park.

 Management

 Biamanga has been jointly managed by the traditional owners and the NSW National Parks & Wildlife Service NSW since 2006.
 The traditional custodians are represented by two Local Aboriginal Land Councils, the Merrimans and Bega LALCs, which own the title to the land and lease it back to the government of New South Wales for use as a national park.

 Aboriginal significance and sites

 The mountain and surrounds have important cultural links to Umbarra (Merriman Island), Barunguba (Montague Island), and Dithol (Pigeon House Mountain).
 The mountain is of particular significance to the people of Wallaga Lake.

-The park contains important Aboriginal sites, in particular Biamanga, also known as Mumbulla Mountain, which is part a large ceremonial and cultural track on the South Coast of New South Wales that includes other Aboriginal sacred sites of particular importance to the Yuin peoples.
+The park contains important Aboriginal sites, in particular Biamanga, also known as Mumbulla Mountain, which is part of a large ceremonial and cultural track on the South Coast of New South Wales.
+It includes other Aboriginal sacred sites of particular importance to the Yuin peoples.
 The mountain was named after Yuin leader King Jack Mumbulla, aka Jack Mumbler, whose "tribal" name was Biamanga.
 King Jack would spend time communing with the ancestor spirits on the highest peak of the mountain and send smoke signals for his people to see.
 Initiation ceremonies were held by Yuin people at various spots on the mountain, with the last recorded one held there in 1918.
 It has been described as a "men's law mountain".

-Independent evidence of the sacredness of the site was provided in 1964 by linguist Luise Hercus and by musician and linguist Janet Mathews, but only made publicly available in the late 1970s; as well as by notes made much earlier by Alfred William Howitt, an ethnologist who attended a Yuin initiation ceremony in 1883.
+Independent evidence of the sacredness of the site was provided in 1964 by linguist Luise Hercus and by musician and linguist Janet Mathews but only made publicly available in the late 1970s, as well as by notes made much earlier by Alfred William Howitt, an ethnologist who attended a Yuin initiation ceremony in 1883.

-The Biamanga protest site is of additional significance both to Yuin and to all other Indigenous Australians, "as a representation of embodying the Australian Aboriginal campaign for land rights and Aboriginal self-determination.
+The Biamanga protest site is of additional significance both to Yuin and to all other Indigenous Australians "as a representation of embodying the Australian Aboriginal campaign for land rights and Aboriginal self-determination.